Harriet Kavanagh: Travelling

 In 1846, Kavanagh took her children to learn French in Saint-Germain-en-Laye, later travelling to Rome.
-As an antiquarian, Kavanagh also wanted to visit Egypt and the Holy Land, setting off on the long journey from Marseilles in October 1846.
+As an antiquarian, Kavanagh also wanted to visit Egypt and the Holy Land, setting off on the long journey from Marseille in October 1846.
 Accompanying her were her daughter, Harriet, her two sons, Thomas and Arthur, their tutor, the Rev. David Wood and a maid, Miss Hudson.
 In Cairo, she hired two feluccas with Arab crews, and visited archaeological sites along the Nile, such as Thebes, Karnak, and the Nubia region.
 From there, Kavanagh visited sites of biblical interest, including Tyre, Sidon, and Rhoda Island.
 She negotiated with Bedouin chiefs in Aqaba, hiring camels and Bedouin guides to travel to Hebron.
-She visited harems and a slave market and recorded the journey's incidents in her diary, including her son Arthur's near accidental drowning when he fell of their boat whilst fishing.
+She visited harems and a slave market and recorded the journey's incidents in her diary, including her son Arthur's accidental near drowning when he fell off their boat whilst fishing.

 Whilst in Cairo, Kavanagh became acquainted with a number of fellow Europeans, including Sir Charles Murray, Sophia Lane Poole, and Edward William Lane.
 Harriet Martineau travelled with the party from Cairo to the Holy Land.

 Whilst visiting Jerusalem in Easter 1847, she bore witness to a confrontation over the control of holy places between Roman and Orthodox Catholics priests.
 She went on to visit Petra, the Sinai Peninsula, Beirut, Smyrna, and Constantinople.
-The group spent a second winter in Egypt before travelling to the Black Sea before returning to Marseilles in April 1848.
+The group spent a second winter in Egypt before travelling to the Black Sea before returning to Marseille in April 1848.
 Much of these journeys were conducted on horse or camel-back, with one desert crossing taking 36 days.
 Kavanagh later commented on her travels as a woman, stating "quite enough danger to make it a very exciting business."

 In 1850 and 1852, Kavanagh travelled to Corfu, returning to Borris with samples of Greek lace.
 She taught a number of her tenants to copy these designs, which led to the establishment of a local lace-making industry.
 She was elected to the Kilkenny Archaeological Society in 1851.